 Pauline has also represented many official and unofficial committees of secured and unsecured creditors in large chapter 11 cases, including:

 - Dendreon Corporation

 She also regularly represents agents and lenders under pre- and post-petition secured credit facilities including, most recently, the pre- and post-petition lenders of LBI Media, Inc., M&G USA Corporation, Charming Charlie LLC, GST AutoLeather and Optim Energy.

 APPOINTMENTS AND PUBLICATIONS:

 Pauline was appointed by the Chief Judge of the Third Circuit Court of Appeals to serve on the Merit Selection Committee for bankruptcy judges in the District of Delaware in 2014.
-She also serves, along with the Honorable Kevin J. Carey, as a contributing author for the commercial provisions of the Colliers Forms Manual.
+She also serves, along with the Honorable Brendan L. Shannon, as a contributing author for the commercial provisions of the Colliers Forms Manual.

 Ms. Morgan has been recognized by The Best Lawyers of America® and Who’s Who Legal as a leading restructuring and insolvency lawyer, and she is ranked in the top tier by Chambers USA: America’s Leading Lawyers for Business, which noted that she is “a highly respected figure” and “one of the leading lights” in the Delaware market.